 Via Sett: Casaccia

-At the foot of the Septimer and Maloja passes is the small village of Casaccia.
-It was a strategic crossroads of two trade routes and lived from the transports and traders.
-While in other mountain villages agriculture was the main source of income, Casaccia has a strikingly few farms.
-Instead, there used to be 40 hoofsmiths in the village, many saddlers and inns that could benefit from traffic via the passes.
-Even today you can admire the Cunvent from 1520, which served as a horse exchange station and hostel.
-This old house was not spared either, when murmurs buried the village between 1573 and 1927.
-As a result, the windows and doors are now well below the street level.
+At the foot of the Septimer and Maloja passes lies the small village of Casaccia.
+It was a strategic crossroads of two trade routes and lived off the transports and traders.
+While in other mountain villages agriculture was the main source of income, in Casaccia there are conspicuously few farms.
+Instead, there used to be 40 blacksmiths in the village, many saddlers and inns that could benefit from traffic over the passes.
+Even today you can admire the Cunvent from 1520, which served as a horse-changing station and inn.
+Even this old house was not spared when debris flows buried the village between 1573 and 1927.
+Therefore, the windows and doors are now well below street level.

-Here in Casaccia, the fourth stage of the interactive route ends!
+Here in Casaccia ends the fourth stage of the interactive route!
 We were pleased to accompany you during your hike with information about the Septimerweg.
-We wish you all the best on the way through the Bergell to Vicosoprano.
-We are always happy to receive feedback and suggestions about the interactive route - because only in this way can we improve (firstname.lastname@example.org)!
+We wish you all the best on your way through Bregaglia to Vicosoprano.
+We are always happy to receive feedback and suggestions on the interactive route - because this is the only way we can improve (email@example.com)!

 Responsible for this content Verein Parc Ela.